 The effective operation of the supply chain is the lifeblood of many organisations.
-Ensuring that the supply chain delivers goods, services and information to customers cost effectively is vital.
-In recent years however, many supply chains have undertaken significant change through a mix of technology change, new sourcing arrangements (often offshore), outsourcing and regulatory change.
+Ensuring that the supply chain delivers goods, services and information to customers cost-effectively is vital.
+In recent years, however, many supply chains have undertaken significant change through a mix of technology change, new sourcing arrangements (often offshore), outsourcing and regulatory change.
 The transformation from a domestic, largely manual, supply chain to an international and highly automated supply chain, can expose an organisation to risks not previously encountered.
 Without understanding potential risks an organisation may be exposed to risks that have not been adequately considered and mitigated.
-Whether management has concerns, something has happened or for good governance it is important to undertake a regular risk review of the supply chain.
+Whether management has concerns, something has happened or for good governance, it is important to undertake a regular risk review of the supply chain.

-To undertake a Supply Chain Risk Review we undertake a five step process:
+To undertake a Supply Chain Risk Review we undertake a five-step process:

-This is a highly pragmatic, ‘insight led’ approach to assessing risk (and opportunities) in the supply chain.
+This is a highly pragmatic, ‘insight-led’ approach to assessing risk (and opportunities) in the supply chain.
 Utilising our knowledge of leading supply chain processes, systems and performance metrics we are able to efficiently identify key supply chain risks and mitigation strategies.

 The following are outcomes of this approach:

-The benefits of having a risk review undertaken by supply chain experts is that we can help to reduce costs, increase customer service and ensure that your supply chain is resilient and supports your organisations objectives.
+The benefits of having a risk review undertaken by supply chain experts are that we can help to reduce costs, increase customer service and ensure that your supply chain is resilient and supports your organisations objectives.